ibm-cloud-docs/secrets-manager/iam.md

 {: caption="Table 2.
 IAM service access role descriptions" caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column is the service access role.
 The second column is a description of the actions in the service that the service access role permits."}

-For information about the steps to assign IAM access, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).
+For more information about assigning IAM access, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).